jgraph/www.diagrams.net-source/pages/feature-flag-devops-whitepaper.md

 Most of the web resources covering feature flag DevOps are pure text explanations.
 These aren't helpful when trying to convince a time-poor and less technical audience, such as those in management, the value of a change to an existing development process.
 It's faster and easier to explain with the help of diagrams.

-All the diagrams in this document were created with our online diagramming application at [app.diagrams.net](https://app.diagrams.net) using the built-in shape libraries.
+All the diagrams in this document were created in draw.io using our online diagramming app at [app.diagrams.net](https://app.diagrams.net) and its built-in shape libraries.

 ### Many different types of diagrams

 Teams from different departments need a variety of diagrams for various purposes - training, documentation, planning, presentations, project tracking, and so on.

 [<img src="/assets/img/blog/bpmn-example-modern-mode.png" style="width=100%;max-width:600px;height:auto;" alt="An example BPMN diagram using a pool with swimlanes">](https://app.diagrams.net/?splash=0&ui=kennedy&ibs=bpmn2&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fdev%2Fblog%2Fbpmn-2-example.drawio)
-<br />_Diagram 10: A BPMN diagram being edited in diagrams.net_
+<br />_Diagram 10: A BPMN diagram being edited in draw.io_

-With diagrams.net and our draw.io apps, you can [draw an extensive range of diagrams](/example-diagrams.html).
+With draw.io, you can [draw an extensive range of diagrams](/example-diagrams.html).

 From highly technical UML software specifications, cloud infrastructures, user flows, and interface mockups, through to whiteboard sketches, customer analyses, business processes and educational infographics, you can draw whatever you need.

 Please see our gallery of examples for more inspiration.

 [<img src="/assets/img/blog/aws-example-modern-mode-freehand.png" style="width=100%;max-width:500px;height:auto;" alt="An example AWS diagram being annotated with a freehand shape">](https://app.diagrams.net/?splash=0&ui=kennedy&ibs=bpmn2&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fdev%2Ftemplates%2Fcloud%2Faws_10.xml)
-<br />_DIAGRAM 11: Annotating an AWS network diagram with a freehand shape in a team meeting using diagrams.net as an online whiteboard_
+<br />_DIAGRAM 11: Annotating an AWS network diagram with a freehand shape in a team meeting using draw.io as an online whiteboard_

 In addition to the vast shape library and built-in templates, you can create your own shapes, edit connection points on existing shapes, and draw freehand shapes.